-In the first week in January this year, a team from Muslim Hands, led by Chairman Syed Lakhte Hassanain, visited Bangladesh to distribute aid and see for themselves what life is like for the Rohingya refugees living in the camps.
+In the first week in January 2018, a team from Muslim Hands, led by Chairman Syed Lakhte Hassanain, visited Bangladesh to distribute aid and see for themselves what life is like for the Rohingya refugees living in the camps.

 Our in-house Mufti, Muhammad Ismail, took time to share with us the experiences and impressions which stayed with him after this visit.